UPSC : NCERT Summary: Why do we need a Constitution- 2 UPSC Notes | EduRev

 Chairman of the Drafting Committee.
-Social revolutionary thinker and agitator against caste divisions and caste based inequalities.
+Social revolutionary thinker and agitator against caste divisions and caste-based inequalities.
 Later: Law minister in the first, cabinet of post-independence India.
-Founder of Republican Party of India.
+Founder of the Republican Party of India.

 (xi) Shyama Prasad Mukherjee (1901-1953) born: West Bengal

 Minister for Industry and Supply in the Interim Government.
 Educationist and lawyer.
 Active in Hindu Mahasabha.
 Later: Founder President of

 Prime Minister of the interim government.
 Lawyer and Congress leader.
 An advocate of socialism, democracy and anti-imperialism.
 Later: First Prime Minister of India.